codek3n/chat-application/README.md

 ## Clone the Repository

-Clone this chat app repository from the version control system (e.g., GitHub) to your local machine.
+Clone this chat app repository from the version control system to your local machine.

 ## Install dependencies: